Understanding Your Pathology Report: Early Adenocarcinoma (Cancer) Starting in a Colon Polyp

 What is the significance of the grade of colon cancer?

-Grade is one of the many factors that are used to help predict how aggressive a given cancer is (how likely it is to grow and spread).
-Poorly differentiated (high-grade) colon cancers tend to be more aggressive than well or moderately differentiated colon cancers.
+Grade is one of the many factors that are used to help predict how likely a cancer is to grow and spread.
+Poorly differentiated (high-grade) colon cancers tend to grow and spread more quickly than well or moderately differentiated colon cancers.
 If a polyp contains poorly differentiated adenocarcinoma (cancer), you may need to have an operation to remove part of your colon to make sure that the tumor has not spread outside the colon.
 You should discuss treatment options with your treating doctor to see what is best for you.

-What does it mean if there is vascular, lymphatic, or lymphovascular invasion?
+What does it mean if there is vascular, lymphatic, or lymphovascular (angiolymphatic) invasion?

-These terms mean that cancer is present in the vessels (arteries, veins, and/or lymphatics) of the colon and that there is an increased chance that cancer could have spread out of the colon.
-When vascular or lymphovascular invasion is present, you may need to have an operation to remove part of your colon to make sure the tumor has not spread outside the colon.
+These terms mean that cancer is present in the blood vessels and/or lymph vessels (lymphatics) of the colon, so there is an increased chance that cancer could have spread outside the colon.
+When vascular, lymphatic, or lymphovascular invasion is present, you may need to have an operation to remove part of your colon to make sure the tumor has not spread outside the colon.
 You should discuss treatment options with your doctor to see what is best for you.

 What if I have invasive adenocarcinoma in an adenoma and it was not entirely removed?